A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Representations

 where $\delta_1$ denotes the Dirac distribution at the identity and $\Delta_H^m$ is viewed as a distribution supported at the origin.
-It follows in particular that for all smooth representation $(\pi,V_\pi)$ of $G(F)$, we have
+It follows in particular that for every smooth representation $(\pi,V_\pi)$ of $G(F)$, we have